1978 California Proposition 13: 2020 Proposition 19

 Following the defeat of Proposition 5 in 2018, the California Association of Realtors sponsored another measure similar to their prior initiative.
 It appeared on the November 2020 ballot and was approved by voters by a narrow margin.
 This measure provides reassessment exemptions to all homeowners over the age of 55 moving within the state, for a total of three lifetime moves, financed by narrowing Proposition 58 and Proposition 193 to solely inherited primary residences or farms, with an inflation-adjusted exemption cap of $1 million in market value at the time of death, and requires the heir to continually live in the residence or face reassessment (this requirement does not apply to farm property).

 Failed attempts at change or repeal

 Since its passage in 1978, there have been many attempts to change Proposition 13 through legislation, legal challenges, and additional ballot measures.
 In 1992, a legal challenge (Nordlinger v.
-Hahn) was considered by the United States Supreme Court, which subsequently ruled 8–1 that Proposition 13 was constitutional.
+Hahn) was considered by the United States Supreme Court, which subsequently ruled 8–1 that Proposition 13 didn't violate the Equal Protection clause, and found Nordlinger didn't have standing to raise a Right to Travel claim.